James Miller, Queen’s University

 Spring, David, and Ellen Spring, eds.
 Ecology and Religion in History.
 New York: Harper Torchbooks, 1995.

 Stein, Rolf A. The World in Miniature: Container Gardens and Dwellings in Far Eastern Religious Thought.
 Translated by Phyllis Brooks.
-Stanford, Calif.: Stanford University Press, 1990.
+Stanford, CA: Stanford University Press, 1990.

 Stikker, Allerd.
 Sacred Mountains: How the Revival of Daoism Is Turning China’s Ecological Crisis Around.
 London: Bene Factum Publishing, 2014.